RyanEnterprises/.github/CONTRIBUTING.md

-# HOW TO CONTRIBUTE TO ARTEMIS
+# HOW TO CONTRIBUTE TO RYAN ENTERPRISES
 ## IN 4 EASY STEPS

 ### STEP 1: See if your changes are already implemented.